weixd07/ScaleUntrim/README.md

 # Scalable Field-Aligned Reparameterization for Trimmed NURBS

+## Overview
+ScaleUntrim is an open-source software package to reconstruct trimmed CAD models as a watertight spline representation (i.e., multi-patch NURBS).
+The copyright of the code belongs to Prof. Xiaodong Wei's group at Shanghai Jiao Tong University, China.

 ## Software

 The software supports cmake build for Linux/Mac/Windows systems, which converts a trimmed CAD modal  `(.stp/.igs)` into an untrimmed NURBS `(.step)`.